jayceso/jayceso/README.md

 - Arduino, Raspberry Pi, RFID tools (for IoT projects)
 - Python, C/C++, and a lot of curiosity

-### 🚀 Let’s Connect
-Open to guidance, feedback, or casual chats about cybersecurity and IoT!
-Star ⭐ a repo if it sparks your interest, or reach out via [LinkedIn](https://linkedin.com/in/joshsoguilon).

 *“The more I learn, the more I realize how much there is to learn.”*